-The ancient Rome was a triumph of the human society.
+Ancient Rome was a triumph of human society.
 Despite some of the practices and cruelties that such a young society developed with an apparent lack of morality, it is the cast in stone evidence of where the human endeavor and innovation can lead us.
-The same ages when many of our ancestors did not well-passed the stone age, an amazing sophisticated society blossomed and established, giving us, more than 2000 years later, concepts that allow us to have a real civilization.
+At the same time when many of our ancestors did not well-passed the stone age, an amazing sophisticated society blossomed and established, giving us, more than 2000 years later, concepts that allow us to have a real civilization.

 This old city is also the base of the humanist renaissance, centuries later.
 This old city is the inner core of democratic systems.
-This old established incredible democratic situations: millenniums before the French Revolutions, both plebeians and aristocrats bathed in the same public baths.
+This old-established incredible democratic situation: millenniums before the French Revolutions, both plebeians, and aristocrats bathed in the same public baths.

-Don’t understand me wrong: the same time, this was one of the most cruel, corrupted and inequitable society.
+Don’t understand me wrong: at the same time, this was one of the cruelest, corrupted, and inequitable society.
 But they constituted rules that would terrify our politicians running for public positions now.
-Even the most humble citizen elected his own representative to different levels of public positions.
+Even the most humble citizen-elected his own representative to different levels of public positions.
 No office could be held more than one or two years and almost every high ranked person had to prove his abilities during tough military campaigns.

 Writing those words allow me to better understand Rome’s legacy.
-Despite a first impression that it is the result of ancient architects, it is not.
-Not the architects built this city, but the public order that asked for forums, baths, temples, courts, block of flats, and triumphal arks.
+Despite the first impression that it is the result of ancient architects, it is not.
+Not the architects built this city, but the public order that asked for forums, baths, temples, courts, blocks of flats, and triumphal arks.
 The Roman engineers didn’t build the sewerage and aqueducts, they answered to the public demand.

 The open-minded, the pragmatism, the solidarity, and the innovation built this city.
 The large domes are not just a use of concrete, but the will that built them.

 We want beautiful, efficient, and healthy cities.
 It is not the architects and planners that can provide us such places, but the will of the community.